kannans89/ElmRepo/19_Commands/19_Commands.md

 ```

+## Http Server

-the helper funciton to make http call to numberspi is shown below
+the helper function to make http call to numberspi is shown below
 The input parameter is String which is the number to search and the return type is command `Cmd Msg`

 ```elm
 getRadmonNumberFromAPI : String->Cmd Msg
 getRadmonNumberFromAPI newNo =
   let
     url =
       "http://numbersapi.com/"++newNo
   in